Thai Soccer Team Are Being Taught To Dive, Regardless Of Dangers

 “It’s a very difficult thing to plan for and be ready for all the contingencies.
 And the problem becomes is the contingencies are what can potentially be fatal.
 Panicking, losing your mask, having an issue with the equipment in an environment where you’re enclosed is incredibly dangerous.
 If the flooding situation worsens to the point where they decide that they need to try to do something, they’re going to have to weigh the risk versus the potential benefit there, and regardless of which option is used, whether it’s diving or waiting for the water to go down, there are risks involved.
 There are no good choices.”

 While the safest option would be to have the group wait out monsoon season, Mirza also pointed out that while the Thai soccer team was in good health now, things might change after they are confined to such a small location for the length of time required to wait for the monsoon season to pass.
-He indicated that things such as medical emergencies could arise as well as the psychological health of the group could deteriorate.
+He indicated that things such as medical emergencies could arise, and the psychological health of the group could deteriorate as well.
 Therefore, all options have to be considered at this point in time.

 The boys from the Thai soccer team, ranging in age from 11 to 16, and their 25-year-old coach have been stranded deep inside the cave system in Thailand’s Chiang Rai province for 12 days so far.